 Cooked pearl barley has a pleasing al dente chew, along with a mildly sweet nutty flavor.
 With its naturally creamy texture it almost begs to be turned into a risotto.

-Barley might be new to your pantry, but everything else you need to cook this dish can be found in your grocery store or online.
+Barley might be new to your pantry, but everything you need to cook this dish can be found in any grocery store.

 Ingredients to make barley risotto arranged on a linen napkin, with mushrooms, asparagus spears, shallot, fresh parsley, lemon and cheese.